Building Your Sales Network

 Social Media and Blogs

-Other forms of social media such as Twitter, Facebook, and blogging can also act as method for getting your product into the sales circuit.
-For example, if you want to take a stab at blogging, try writing a few posts about your product.
-Try creating content around the problems that potential customers are having and
+Other forms of social media such as Twitter, Facebook, and blogging can also act as methods for getting your product into the sales circuit.
+For example, for blogging, try creating content around the problems that potential customers are having and how to solve them.

 Or, maybe you want to discuss any new features the consumer would want to know about, and tips on navigating the product?
 Whatever it is, just make sure to maintain an authoritative voice and prove to the customer that you are the expert.